 • Vinyl foam is the highest quality of plastic products.
 It is lighter and stronger than traditional vinyl and avoids most of the sun-related defects that can be found with vinyl.
 It is the most expensive of the plastics and may cost as much or more than basswood.

 • Vinyl-wrapped MDF (Medium Density Fiberboard): This is the material found beneath the “wood” decal in very inexpensive office furniture.
 It is no longer commonly used due to the defects inherent in the product.

 • MDF is the weakest and heaviest of the shutter materials.
 It does not wear well but may be substantially cheaper than alternatives.

 • Poplar or Cedar: Harder than basswood and less expensive.
-Very heavy wood with large greenish color variations that may bleed thru paint.
+Very heavy wood with large greenish color variations that may bleed-thru paint.
 Generally not attractive stained.
-Use in smaller windows where wood will be painted a dark color.
+Use in smaller windows where the wood will be painted a dark color.

 • Pine: Less expensive.
 Attractive wood grain with consistent color.
 Very soft wood, easily damaged.
 May soak up moisture.
 Uncommon.
 Can be used in stationary windows in elevated positions.